Facing History and Ourselves

-Facing History and Ourselves is a global non-profit organization founded in 1976.
+Facing History & Ourselves is a global non-profit organization founded in 1976.
 The organization's mission is to "use lessons of history to challenge teachers and their students to stand up to bigotry and hate."
 The organization is based in Boston, Massachusetts, with 180 staff members in the main office and in other U.S. states.

 Work

 Since the late 1970s, the group claims to have trained over 10,000 teachers, who have taught over half a million students in the U.S. and Canada.
 The curriculum is now also used in Israel, Northern Ireland, South Africa and China.
 Most of their revenue comes from grants and contributions.
 The teaching workshops, seminars, guest speakers, and resource materials are funded by the contributions and gifts.
 Corporations and foundations have donated contributions of up to $99,000.
 Contributors that donate $100,000 or more are placed into FHAO's Sustaining Gift Program, which currently includes over 86 families and foundations.
 The Bill and Melinda Gates Foundation donated over $200,000 for the implementation of common-core standards in July 2013.